 Due to its large capacity, Harder Stadium is an ideal venue for professional teams to use for exhibition matches.
 In 1991, the US Women's National Team (with former Gaucho Carin Jennings) made an appearance right before it went off to China to win the 1991 FIFA Women's World Cup.
 Not to be outdone, the US Men's National Team made an appearance in 1994 against the Romanian National Team.
 Club teams also join the ranks of squads that have played at Harder Stadium.
 In 2004, the San Jose Earthquakes and Los Angeles Galaxy played a preseason MLS exhibition match in Santa Barbara.

 In 2006 and again in 2007, UCSB played exhibition matches against the Columbus Crew, while in 2006, Cruz Azul and the Los Angeles Galaxy played.
 In 2007, UCSB squared off against Shizuoka SangyoÂÂ University of Japan and in 2009, Club América and Monarcas Morelia matched up and UCSB defeated the Mexican U-17 National Team, 2-1.
-Harder stadium has also hosted top-notch concerts throughout the years, including UCSB alum Jack Johnson in 2008.
+In 2013, a trio of MLS teams (LA Galaxy, Chicago Fire, San Jose Earthquakes) played exhibition games at Harder.
+The stadium has also hosted top-notch concerts throughout the years, including UCSB alum Jack Johnson in 2008.

 Harder Stadium Improvements